-Dutesk (/ˈdu.tɛsk/) was a language of the early Tavyrop maritime people, preserved in shoreline carvings, keel-etch records, and paper records such as the Jhanuika liturgical corpus.
-It favors heavy consonant clustering with a permissive template up to (C)(C)(C)V(V)(C)(C) and a stress system shaped by recitation cadence; [ə] epenthesis appears in careful ritual reading, while command speech often reduces vowels instead.
-Its consonant inventory is dense and fricative-rich, including /x ɣ ʃ ʒ t͡s d͡z t͡ʃ d͡ʒ ʔ/, with a compact vowel set /i e æ a ɨ ə o u/ and nontonal lexicon.
-Morphosyntactically, Dutesk combines templatic verb complexes with classifier-like prefixes and suffixal case marking, permitting flexible word order under strong pragmatic control, and supporting both terse naval commands and highly structured ritual narration.
+Dutesk (/ˈdu.tɛsk/) was a Naiŋxic Language, historically associated with the ceremonial and maritime culture of the Tavyrop sea-cults and preserved chiefly in shoreline carvings, keel-etch records, and the Jhanuika liturgical corpus.
+It was characterised by heavy consonant clustering, with a permissive syllable template reaching (C)(C)(C)V(V)(C)(C), and by a stress system shaped less by lexical cadence.
+In careful ritual delivery, [ə] was commonly inserted as an epenthetic vowel to resolve clusters, whereas command speech more often suppresses vocalic material.
+Its consonant inventory is dense and fricative-rich, including /x ɣ ʃ ʒ t͡s d͡z t͡ʃ d͡ʒ ʔ/.
+Its vowel system is comparatively compact, conventionally analysed as /i e æ a ɨ ə o u/.
+Morphosyntactically, Dutesk combined templatic verbal complexes with classifier-like prefixation and suffixal case marking, and permited flexible constituent order under strong pragmatic conditioning.

 View full script symbols documentation